 - Movement disorders: so far, none has been reported as a result of the infection. - Laboratory findings: Patients with CNS symptoms were more likely to have lower lymphocyte and platelet counts, and elevated BUN levels.
 There were no characteristic laboratory findings in patients with PNS symptoms.
-Patients with muscle injury had higher neutrophil counts, lower lymphocyte counts and higher CRP levels and D-dimer levels as well as evidence of multiorgan system failure.36 - No specific neuroimaging or electrophysiological characteristics described in COVID-19 patients yet. - Pediatric population: - Children are not completely immune to infection, 0 but infection is usually less severe.
+Patients with muscle injury had higher neutrophil counts, lower lymphocyte counts and higher CRP levels and D-dimer levels as well as evidence of multiorgan system failure.39 - Neuroimaging or neuroelectrophysiological characteristics: nothing specific has been described in COVID-19 patients yet.

+Pediatric population:

+- Children are not completely immune to infection, but infection is usually less severe.
 5.9% of children with COVID confirmed or suspected infection had severe to critical presentation in one retrospective study from China including 731 children with confirmed and 1412 suspected COVID infections.
-Infants in particular were more likely to have severe symptoms than older children.47 A systematic review including 18 studies of 1065 pediatric cases demonstrated that the majority of children present with mild symptoms or no symptoms at all.
+Infants in particular were more likely to have severe symptoms than older children.53 A systematic review including 18 studies of 1065 pediatric cases demonstrated that the majority of children present with mild symptoms or no symptoms at all.
 Only 1 patient (a 13-month old infant) had severe infection.
-No deaths were reported.48 An additional case report published in NEJM not included in the systematic review described severe COVID-19 infection in a 3-week old boy.49 - Despite the concern among many practitioners about the increased risk for severe COVID-19 infections among chronically immunosuppressed patients, a review of pediatric hepatic transplant patients from Bergamo, Italy did not show an increase in COVID-19 severe infections as would have been expected.
+No deaths were reported.54 An additional case report published in NEJM not included in the systematic review described severe COVID-19 infection in a 3-week old boy.55 - A series from France reported that 4/5 infants months old with COVID-19 infections had

+- neurological manifestations including axial hypotonia, drowsiness and moaning sounds or both upon presentation.
+CSF analysis was unremarkable and CSF SARS-COV2 PCR was negative.
+Prognosis was favorable as patients were discharged 1-3 days after admission56. - Despite the concern among many practitioners about the increased risk for severe COVID-19 infections among chronically immunosuppressed patients, a review of pediatric hepatic transplant patients from Bergamo, Italy did not show an increase in COVID-19 severe infections as would have been expected.
 3/200 patients being followed there, tested positive for SARS-CoV2 infection, however, none developed pulmonary disease.
-The authors felt that it is likely that the children are asymptomatic carriers of the infection, despite their suppressed immune status.50
+The authors felt that it is likely that the children are asymptomatic carriers of the infection, despite their suppressed immune status.57